Pulmicort; Pulmicort Flexhaler

 - Take a missed dose as soon as you think about it.

 - If it is close to the time for your next dose, skip the missed dose and go back to your normal time.

 - Do not take 2 doses at the same time or extra doses.

 - Store at room temperature.
 Throw away after date shown on the puffer (inhaler).

 Liquid for breathing in:

 - Store upright at room temperature.
-Throw away any part not used after 2 weeks.
+Do not freeze.